 In 2015, we were talking about the REST API.
 In 2026, the conversation has shifted to Data Liberation and Real-Time Collaboration.

 WordPress powers over 45% of the web, but it faces stiff competition from closed platforms (Webflow, Shopify, Wix).
+The launch of Cloudflare’s EmDash CMS in April 2026 illustrates the competitive pressure WordPress faces from modern, serverless architectures.
 To survive and thrive, the WordPress project has a bold roadmap.
 Here is what you need to know to stay relevant as a developer.

 Why this matters for developers: